langdoc/elan-fst/README.md

 The script has been tested in various projects, and the languages it has been applied by now are Komi-Zyrian, Kildin Saami, Pite Saami and Northern Saami.

+Migration from Giellatekno SVN to GitHub was done in SVN Revision 162169.

 ## Using the scripts

 The script requires that FST-tools are installed (xfst for the current version, migration to [hfst](https://hfst.github.io/) is planned), and there is access to compiled transducers.
 In order to compile the transducers it is necessary to install complete [Giellatekno infrastructure](http://giellatekno.uit.no/doc/infra/infraremake/GettingStartedWithTheNewInfra.html).